 This page walks through all seven elements (Modulators first, then the fulcrum, then Fundamentals) and answers the questions patients ask us most often.

-The Three Modulators: What Shapes You
+The Three Modulators: What We Read First

-1. Genetics (Inherit)
+1. Genetics (Read)

-Your blueprint is not your destiny, but its your starting point.
+Your blueprint is not your destiny, but it's your starting point.
 Your DNA shapes how you metabolize food, drugs, and stress, and how susceptible you are to specific risks.
 Within this Modulator we look at:

 - Risk Markers: Targeted tests like Lp(a), APOE, and pharmacogenomics when the result will change the plan.